Available with Spatial Analyst license.

 Occasionally, contours may cross, appear to intersect, or form an unclosed branching line.
 Crossing contours can occur in saddle regions that lie exactly on a contour interval.
 In other cases, the contours may pass so close to one another that they appear to intersect.
 Branching contours can occur in cases of intersecting ridges that fall exactly on a contour interval.
 These are all valid interpretations of the surface that cartographers typically modify for aesthetic purposes.

 Controlling contour quality

 Occasionally, contours may be created that have square or blocky outlines, appearing to follow raster cell boundaries.
 This can occur when the raster values are integers and they fall exactly on a contour.
 This is not a problem, merely an exact contouring of the data.

 If you want smoother contours, some ways to overcome this condition include smoothing the source data or adjusting the base contour.

 Smoothing the data

-The easiest smoothing approach is to preprocess the input raster with the Focal Statistics tool, using the Mean statistic.
+If you have an ArcGIS Spatial Analyst extension license available to you, the easiest smoothing approach is to preprocess the input raster with the Focal Statistics tool, using the Mean statistic.

 Another method is to slightly adjust z-values so a contour will no longer pass exactly through the cell centers of the raster.
 Again, the Focal Statistics tool is used, but with a custom weighted kernel file and the Sum statistic instead.
 The structure of the kernel file is as follows: